10 Brilliant Spring Cleaning Shortcuts

 No need to empty a room completely before vacuuming, says Reichert; simply move furniture out of the way—and then replace—as you go.
 Roll up area rugs and vacuum beneath to remove dirt and debris.
 In a room with wall-to-wall carpeting, use the edger attachment of your vacuum to clean the space where the baseboard meets the floor.
 (While you’re at it, use the long-bristle attachment to clean the baseboards.)

-On carpeted stairs, use static electricity to make your life simpler: Put on a rubber dish glove, then run your fingers along the edge of each step to bring out dirt caught in the crevices.
+On carpeted stairs, use static electricity to make your life simpler: Put on a rubber dish glove, then run your fingers along the edge of each step to bring out dirt caught in the crevices (this works especially well for picking up pet fur).
 With a handheld vacuum or vacuum attachment, suck it up as you go.